Sampling the wine routes of Santorini

-Deeper even than the time of the phylloxera insect that decimated European vine roots in the late 19th century, but didn’t affect these vines because they were protected by the volcanic soil.
+Deeper even than the time of the phylloxera insect that decimated European vine roots in the late 19th century, but didn’t affect Santorini’s vines because they were protected by the volcanic soil.

-More than 50 grape varieties grow here – chief among them the Santorini’s famous, crisp white award-winner Assyrtiko and the PDO-protected sweet Vinsanto, made with sun-dried grapes and served as a liqueur.
+More than 50 grape varieties grow here – most famously Assyrtiko (producing the crisp whites that have propelled Santorini to wine-producing renown and attracted multiple awards).
+And you’ll enjoy getting to know the PDO-awarded sweet dessert wine Vinsanto, made with sun-dried grapes and served as a liqueur.

-But beyond grape varieties and history (amphorae and wine-making utensils have been found at the Prehistoric settlement of Akrotiri), the story of Santorini’s wineries is about the characters who run them and the traditions they follow.
+Amphorae and wine-making equipment have been found at the Prehistoric settlement of Akrotiri but, beyond grape varieties and history, the story of Santorini’s wineries is about the characters who run them and their traditions.

-The ancient pruning system that curls vines into kouloures (baskets), protecting them from winds and intense sunlight and allowing them to absorb more water, can be found throughout the island.
-And the subterranean arched cellars, known as kanaves, are still part of the architecture of many vineyards.
+The pruning system that curls vines into kouloures (baskets), protecting them from winds and intense sunlight and allowing them to absorb more water, is characteristic of many vineyards.
+And subterranean arched cellars, known as kanaves, are part of the architecture of many wineries.

-From touring the wineries and cellars, to wine-tasting accompanied by local cheese and cold cuts, this is where Santorini has chosen to bottle much of its authenticity.
-So much so that when you’re home and you pop a cork of one of the bottles you’ve taken back with you, you’ll be taken right back to the vines and the people who produced them.
+From the wineries and cellars to wine-tasting accompanied by local cheese and cold cuts, this is where Santorini has chosen to bottle much of its authenticity.
+So much so that when you’re home and pop the cork on one of the bottles you’ve brought back with you, you’ll be taken right back to the vines and the people who produced them.

-There are around a dozen wineries around Santorini that can visited, either individually or as part of a tour.
+There are 19 wineries in Santorini and most can be visited, either individually or as part of a tour.
 Here are some suggestions:

 Switch the whitewashed elegance of cosmopolitan Oia with the greenery and authenticity of a vineyard in just a few kilometres.
-Amongst them is Domaine Sigalas, a short walk away.
+Just a short drive away is Domaine Sigalas.

-- Domaine Sigalas is 2km (10mins) by taxi and 35mins by foot from the centre of Oia.
+- Domaine Sigalas is 2km (10mins by car and 35mins by foot) from the centre of Oia.